waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

 user.save
 ```

-* :exclamation: Write a method for generating password recovery tokens similar to the above.
+* :white_check_mark: Write a method for generating password recovery tokens similar to the above.

 For now let's imagine the email is sent and the user has clicked the link sent to them in the email.

-* :exclamation: When the link is clicked, find the user that has this token in the database.
+* :white_check_mark: When the link is clicked, find the user that has this token in the database.
 We'll test this as follows:

 ```ruby
 scenario 'resetting password' do